-CloudBerry Explorer for Amazon S3 has been updated with support for Amazon’s new Osaka-Local region and their new storage class — One Zone-Infrequent Access.
+CloudBerry Explorer, Amazon S3 browser for Windows, has been updated with support for Amazon’s new Osaka-Local region and their new storage class — One Zone-Infrequent Access.

 Support for One Zone-Infrequent Access